 - Preparing a new General Plan Circulation and Mobility element to capture the goals of the California Complete Streets Act.
 "Complete Streets" is a national movement to ensure that all modes of transportation: vehicles, public transit, bicyclists, pedestrians of all ages and abilities are accommodated on roads as needed.
 The County's updated Circulation and Mobility element already addresses this but will be fine-tuned and updated to meet the needs of the Complete Streets Act.

 - A Roads Master Plan will be developed for nearly the 600 miles of County-maintained roads, addressing development policies and standards for both public and private roads, determining future road expansion needs, and identifying Complete Streets improvements.

 The Project Fact Sheet is available here and below.

 The original project schedule called for a draft General Plan Circulation and Mobility Element to be circulated soon after the Community Meetings held in September 2014 with Board of Supervisors adoption by January 2015.
 This schedule was very aggressive and based on a deadline set by a Metropolitan Transportation Commission (MTC) requirement that all cities and counties in the Bay Area update their Circulation Elements by January 2015 to remain eligible for federal transportation funds, including road pavement money.
-Many cities and counties in the Bay Area were unable to meet this schedule and MTC approved changing the deadline to January 2016.
+Many cities and counties in the Bay Area were unable to meet this schedule and MTC has now removed the deadline.